Monitor ERP logo

 What data typically syncs between Monitor and the ecommerce platform?

-What work is involved beyond the integration itself?
+What work is involved beyond connecting Monitor to a store?